Aaron3963/CSE_151A_Project/README.md

 | 3 | 2017-12-06 | 2629.270020 | True |
 | 4 | 2017-12-07 | 2636.979980 | True |

-We also want to make sure that the proportion `True` and `False` are balanced.
+We also want to ensure that the proportions `True` and `False` are balanced.

 ![https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-18-output-1.png](https://aaron3963.github.io/CSE_151A_Project/project_files/figure-html/cell-18-output-1.png)

 #### Set Time Granularity

-Though some of the datasets has timestamp with minute-wise precisions, we only want to research on a daily basis.
+Though some of the datasets have timestamps with minute-wise precisions, we only want to research on a daily basis.

 #### Concatenate 3 New Datasets

-For our first model, we will ignore temporal relationship by treating every news as an independent datapoint.
+For our first model, we will ignore temporal relationships by treating every piece of news as an independent data point.
 We merged all datasets into one, along with the prediction target.

 |  | Headlines | Description | Date | Close | trend\_up | Source |
 | --- | --- | --- | --- | --- | --- | --- |